NanoComp/meep/doc/docs/Download.md

 GitHub Source Repository
 ------------------------

-The source repository is available on [GitHub](https://github.com/stevengj/meep).
+The source repository is available via [GitHub](https://github.com/stevengj/meep).

 The current stable release is **version 1.6** which can be obtained from: